fbgallet/roam-extension-find-replace/README.md

 - **Collapse/Expand**: page groups can be collapsed individually or all at once with a single button (not available in date sort mode).
 - **Block selection**: each block has a checkbox; a footer "Select all / Deselect all" checkbox controls all visible blocks at once.
 - **Open in sidebar**: selected blocks can be opened all at once in the right sidebar with the footer button.
+- **Apply bulk operations**: footer buttons "Pre/Append N" and "Format N" open the corresponding tab with only the checked blocks pre-loaded as the target.
 - **Copy to clipboard**: the dialog's submit button copies all results as plain text (page names + resolved block content).

 ## - Find & Replace